robOcity/ai-course/resources/resources-students.md

 ## Python 3

-* [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A curated list of Python tutorials each with a short description.
+* [Real Python](https://realpython.com/) - Accessible and well written tutorials on a wide-variety of relevant Python topics.
+More coming every day.
+Highly recommended.

 * [Python Tutor](http://pythontutor.com/) - Visualize your Python code at runtime -- an invaluable tool for learning about and debugging issues with Python data structures.
 If you are struggling with your code, cut and paste it into Python Tutor and see what is going on.